SisoroT/GitHub-Go/README.md

   <img src="images/search-results.png"/>
 </p>

 **GitHub Go** is a powerful Flask-based web application designed to help you analyze an individual's contributions to a GitHub repository.
 It provides a comprehensive view of a user's impact on a project by visualizing their commits, pull requests, issue comments, and code reviews.
 The tool promotes transparency and collaboration within the open-source community and serves as a valuable resource for project management and team engagement.

+This project was undertaken as part of my final year Software Engineering course in college.
+As the lead developer, my primary focus was on the backend, where I extensively worked on GitHub API integration and database management.

 ### Built With